 Special pet travel embargoes

 Heavy holiday travel also poses challenges for pet travel just as it does for humans.
-Always check with Alaska, or any airline, to ask about this of you must fly with your pet during a peak season, because there are pet blackout dates (for cargo, not in-cabin) in November and December.
+Always check with Alaska before booking if you must fly with your pet during a peak season, because there are pet blackout dates (for cargo, not in-cabin) in November and December.

 A nice perk